genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 **Basic statistics** reports some sample composition metrics such as reads type, number of reads, GC content and total sequence length.
 Our sample contains 470,459 paired-end reads, which all together give us a sequence of 236,170,418 bp in length.
-The GC content is about 49%.
+The GC content is equal to 49%.

 .. image:: images/Microbiome_qc_basic_statistics.png
    :scale: 90 %